telerik/winforms-docs/tools/visual-style-builder/overview.md

 * Edit the predefined themes.

+>note Visual Style Builder comes with the installation of the Telerik UI for WinForms suite.
+It is usually located in the installation folder of the suite (e.g. "*C:\Program Files (x86)\Progress\Telerik UI for WinForms R3 2019*").
+The easiest way to start it is to click the Windows button and type 'Visual Style Builder'.

 ## Set Properties

 Using Visual Style Builder you can alter, at design-time or run time, a predefined set of properties of a control.
 Because all Telerik controls are composed of primitives, this customization can be applied at a very fine level of detail.
 For example, if you are working with a **RadMenu** control you can easily change the background color used for submenu items without changing the color used for main menu items.